Zeta Potential Analysis

 Frequently asked questions about Zeta Potential

-What types of samples can be analyzed with Zeta Potential measurements?
+What types of samples can be analyzed with Zeta potential measurements?

 Zeta potential can be measured for all nanoparticles (e.g. extracellular vesicles, nano bubbles, nano metals) within a size range of 20* – 5000nm and a concentration range of 10⁶ – 10¹⁰ particles/ml in a buffer conductivity range of 3μS/cm – 15mS/cm.